-- Pupil Voice is very important to us so opportunities exist for ideas to be shared on a range of issues. - We have a PFA (Parent and Friends Association) which all parents are welcome to attend. - Key details regarding events and pupils' involvement and contributions are via our website and 'The Net' which is published each half term.
+- Pupil Voice is very important to us so opportunities exist for ideas to be shared on a range of issues. - Key details regarding events and pupils' involvement and contributions are via our website and 'The Net' which is published each half term.